-Paul argues that God’s righteousness/justice is revealed apart from law but is attested to by the Law and Prophets.
-This means that God’s righteousness/justice is revealed apart from the Law but remains consistent with the demands and teaching of the Law.
+Paul argues that God’s righteousness/justice is revealed apart from law, but is attested to by the Law and Prophets.
+This means that God’s righteousness/justice is revealed apart from the Law, but remains consistent with the demands and teaching of the Law.
 It is important here to understand both the restorative and retributive aspects of God’s righteousness.
-Paul states that the righteousness/justice of God is climaxed in the death of Jesus, in which sinful humans can be justified, e.g “set right.”
+Paul states that the righteousness/justice of God is climaxed in the death of Jesus, in which sinful humans can be justified (e.g. “set right”).
 The way God’s faithfulness and salvation is displayed in the world is through the saving act of Jesus Christ, which is received by us through faith.
 When we trust in the redemptive act of Jesus, God’s faithfulness is displayed.
 This means that God’s retributive and restorative justice is displayed in the cross of Jesus.
-Since we have sinned we deserve God’s justice.
-Jesus was punished in the place of sinners (retributive) but also through His death sinners are restored back to God (restorative).
+Since we have sinned, we deserve God’s justice.
+Jesus was punished in the place of sinners (retributive), but also through His death sinners are restored back to God.

-Here is the dilemma: If God just simply forgave sinners his justice is called into question.
-If God simply punished sinners his mercy is called into question.
-Through the Cross, God can remain just by condemning sin and demonstrates mercy by forgiving sinners who trust in His Son.
-It is in the cross event that God remains just and the justifier of those who have faith in Jesus.
+Here is the dilemma: if God just simply forgave sinners His justice is called into question.
+If God simply punished sinners His mercy is called into question.
+Through the Cross, God can remain just by condemning sin, and demonstrates mercy by forgiving sinners who trust in His Son.
+It is through the cross that God remains just and the justifier of those who have faith in Jesus.
 The justice of God is now defined by the cross of Jesus; the One who is punished for sinners and restores sinners to God.

 Towards an Eschatological View of God’s Justice

 The injustice in the world is evidence that something is messed up.
 The injustices in this world are a result of our individual rebellion.
-Scripture reveals that this present evil age is moving towards the telos where God’s retributive and restorative justice is once and for all revealed.
-At it’s apex Revelation presents a vision of the New Creation replacing the Old Creation.
-This is an eschatological reality where God’s justice brings about shalom through the marriage of Heaven and Earth.
-The ungodly, Death, Hades, the Dragon are cast into the lake of fire and the resurrected saints enter into God’s peaceable kingdom.
-The punishment of the ungodly, the resurrection of the dead, and the establishment of the New Creation are God’s final acts of retributive and restorative justice.
+Scripture reveals that this present evil age is moving towards the telos, where God’s retributive and restorative justice is once and for all revealed.
+At its apex, the book of Revelation presents a vision of the New Creation replacing the Old Creation.
+This is an eschatological reality, where God’s justice brings about shalom through the marriage of Heaven and Earth.
+The ungodly, Death, Hades, and the Dragon are cast into the lake of fire, while the resurrected saints enter into God’s peaceable kingdom.
+The punishment of the ungodly, the resurrection of the dead, and the establishment of the New Jerusalem are God’s final acts of retributive and restorative justice.
 The revelation of God’s restorative justice is located in the resurrection.
-The resurrection is God’s final verdict on those who have faith in Jesus, whereby He vindicates them by triumphing over death itself.
+The resurrection is God’s final victory for those who have faith in Jesus, whereby He vindicates them by triumphing over death itself.
 Death is therefore judged and God’s justice is revealed.
 Michael Bird states, “Those who denied justice and inflicted injustices receive justice at the end.
 God’s people rejoice, the nations worship God, and the entire universe gives God glory.”

 The Church as a Billboard of God’s Justice

-The Church then as it anticipates this eschatological reality lives in the present as a signpost of God’s justice.
-Bird again explains,
+The Church, then, as it anticipates this eschatological reality, lives in the present as a signpost of God’s justice.
+Michael Bird again explains:

 “The church is meant to be the billboard for the world to come…The life of the church is to hint at what the world would look like in a redeemed state: righteousness flowing like a river, lions lying down with lambs, swords beaten into plowshares, and grace and mercy mingling together.
 We can work for justice in this world as part of our preparations for the next world.”

 Practically, members of a local church have experienced the justice of God in the person and finished work of Jesus.
 As a result we are called to live out God’s justice in this world as a preview for the next.
-The way in which God’s justice impacts our individual lives through the death of Jesus ought to shape the way we live in this world now in light of God’s eschatological justice.
-Whether it is calling those who commit injustice in this world to repent or treating our neighbor the way we want to be treated.
-God’s justice as revealed in the person of Jesus is displayed through the Church.
+The way in which God’s justice impacts our individual lives, through the death of Jesus, ought to now shape the way we live in this world in light of God’s eschatological justice.
+Whether it is calling those who commit injustice in this world to repent, or treating our neighbors the way we want to be treated, God’s justice (as revealed in the person of Jesus) must be displayed through the Church.

 Wayne Grudem, Systematic Theology, 204.